27-29 September 2024

 Flamingo Park

 Taking a break from busy streets, I strolled Flamengo Park, 30 square miles of currently dry landscape developed on reclaimed land bordering Guanabara Bay.
-Enjoy beaches, airport activities, and panoramic views.
+Its a place to enjoy beaches, airport activities, and panoramic views.
 Within the park are countless important monuments, sculptures, fountains, Praça Paris (Paris Square), cycling & walking paths, art installations, and many food and refreshments kiosks.

 The beach is the draw for nearly naked women of all ages and shapes, and beefy men lifting weights, playing beach volleyball and checking out their competition.
 The homeless seem to inhabit the gardens.

 What, a Maltese Cross on Flamingo Beach?
-Quick search reveals here is the Club de Regatas Vasco da Gama, known as Vasco da Gama, a Brazilian multisports club.
-Founded in 1898 (football began in 1915), by Portuguese immigrants, it is one of the most popular clubs in all Brazil, with more than 20 million supporters.
+Quick research explains the Club de Regatas Vasco da Gama, known as Vasco da Gama, a Brazilian multisports club.
+Founded in 1898 (football began in 1915) by Portuguese immigrants, it is one of the most popular clubs in all Brazil, with more than 20 million supporters.

 I admit I love memorials and statues.
-One learns so much about the history of a place by it honored heroes and monuments. one of the best in the park is The Monumento Nacional aos Mortos da Segunda.
-This memorial is dedicated to the lost heroes who died in WW2.
+One learns so much about the history of a place by its honored heroes and monuments.
+One of the best in the park is The Monumento Nacional aos Mortos da Segunda dedicated to the heroes who died in WW2.

 Left, Monument to the Sá; right, Monument to WWII fallen